Consecutive level spacings in the chiral Gaussian unitary ensemble: From the hard and soft edge to the bulk: Introduction

 \section{Introduction}

-One of the cornerstones in the applications of random matrix theory is the local level spacing distribution.
+One of the cornerstones in applying random matrix theory is the local level spacing distribution.
 It provides a statistical description of the spacing between consecutive eigenvalues.
-For that purpose the mean level density around the point where we zoom in has to be unfolded, meaning it is mapped to be approximately constant, see~\cite{GMW}.
-Then the energies are measured in units of this constant.
+For that purpose, the mean level density around the point where we zoom in has to be unfolded, meaning it is mapped to be approximately constant, see~\cite{GMW}.
+Then, the energies are measured in units of this constant.
 This procedure applies to the bulk of the spectrum.
-The spacing distribution is used in many applications in physics and beyond, and we refer to~\cite{GMW,Handbook} for a list of topics and references.
+The spacing distribution continues to be a popular tool in today's applications, ranging from quantum spin chains \cite{SPT}, quantum circuits \cite{KOR}, chemical isotopes \cite{AM1} and graphene \cite{AM2} to classical integrable systems \cite{EG} and theoretical studies \cite{RDC}, which are all from past year.
+We refer to~\cite{GMW,Handbook} for a list of more topics and references therein.

-In particular, it has played a major role in the study of quantum systems displaying chaotic behaviour, cumulating in the Bohigas-Giannoni-Schmit conjecture~\cite{BGS}, cf. \cite{CGV}: quantum systems that are fully chaotic follow random matrix statistics.
+Let us also look back at the classical papers where the spacing distribution has been proposed in the study of quantum systems displaying chaotic behaviour, the Bohigas-Giannoni-Schmit conjecture~\cite{BGS}, cf. \cite{CGV}: quantum systems that are fully chaotic follow random matrix statistics.
 This field of research has been subsumed and influenced by Fritz Haake's famous book \cite{Haake} in several editions.
 Let us mention an important mathematical contribution of Fritz Haake in this context.
-Together with Barbara Dietz \cite{DH} he has carried out a precise expansion of the true spacing distribution for the classical random matrix ensembles for comparison with data, that we will use as well.
-This expansion is the one developed by Pad\'e~\cite{Pade} who introduced an expansion in rational functions instead of polynomials as it is common for the Taylor expansion.
+Together with Barbara Dietz \cite{DH}, he has carried out a precise expansion of the true spacing distribution for the classical random matrix ensembles for comparison with data, that we will use as well.
+This expansion is the one developed by Pad\'e~\cite{Pade}, who introduced an expansion in rational functions instead of polynomials, as it is common for the Taylor expansion.
 This approximation for the level spacing distribution by Dietz and Haake goes beyond the frequently used Wigner surmise.
 At the same time, it proves a practical expression compared to a truncation of the infinite product of Fredholm determinant eigenvalues in Mehta's book~\cite{Mehta}, given in terms of an integral over spheroidal functions.
 In parallel, Fritz Haake has pursued an impressive research programme to prove random matrix statistics from a semi-classical expansion, cumulating in~\cite{NJPFH}.
 This has lead to a much deeper understanding of chaotic quantum systems.